 Though there are many different fraternities, they all share common founding principles that are of interest to any college man or woman.
-Fraternities endeavor to enhance your educational experience by emphasizing intellectual, interpersonal, and social development.
-The ideals of lifelong friendship, sound education, campus and community service, and social interaction are what fraternity members strive to live by each day.
+Fraternities and sororities endeavor to enhance your educational experience by emphasizing intellectual, interpersonal, and social development.
+The ideals of lifelong friendship, sound education, campus and community service, and social interaction are what fraternity and sorority members strive to live by each day.

 What is the Interfraternity Council (IFC)?
 National Pan-Hellenic Council (NPHC)?
 College Panhellenic Council (CPC)?

 All three are the governing bodies of the fraternities and sororities at the University of Arkansas at Little Rock.
 IFC and CPC have recruitment in September, but also participate in year-round recruitment, and NPHC fraternities and sororities hold Membership Intake.
 Fraternities affiliated with IFC are Delta Chi, Kappa Sigma, and Pi Kappa Alpha.
 NPHC is made up of 7 fraternities and sororities.
 The Fraternities are Alpha Phi Alpha, Inc.; Kappa Alpha Psi, Inc.; Omega Psi Phi, Inc.; and Phi Beta Sigma, Inc. The sororities are Alpha Kappa Alpha, Inc.; Delta Sigma Theta, Inc.; and Zeta Phi Beta, Inc. The CPC sororities on campus are Chi Omega and Kappa Delta.

 Are fraternities and sororities just like the ones in the movies and on TV?